 Section 8.1 identifies inspections of the sediment control devices that will be undertaken to ensure they are operating correctly and achieving the erosion and sediment control objectives.
-However, if the devices are found not to be operating correctly, the appropriate response identified in Table 8.3 will be assessed and implemented as necessary.
+However, if the devices are found not to be operating correctly, the appropriate response identified in Table 8-3 will be assessed and implemented as necessary.

-E&SC Device Improvement trigger Improvement Diversion drains Source of sediment laden water Line base of channel with geotextile or rock Regrade the channel to have a flatter slope Pipes Water undermining pipe.
-Water undermining the Reinforce pipe inlet and/or outlet pipe.
-Construct a formal inlet/outlet structure (if appropriate)
+E&SC Device Improvement trigger Improvement Diversion drains Source of sediment laden water Line base of channel with geotextile or rock Regrade the channel to have a flatter slope Pipes Water undermining the Reinforce pipe inlet and/or outlet pipe.
+Construct a formal inlet/outlet structure (if appropriate) Increase number of pipes Sediment Retention Pond Poor operating performance Assess if the chemical remains appropriate for the soil type, assess if dosing rate can be increased and/or dosing system can be adjusted.